What are you looking for?

 1. Moremi Game Reserve

-Wildlife: The Big Five and a huge variety of birdlife.
+Wildlife: The Big Five (rhinos are very rare to see) and a huge variety of birdlife.

 2. Khwai River

-Famous for its leopard sightings and birdlife, the Khwai River offers an incredible backdrop for wildlife and avian photography.
-Photographic safaris here are especially rewarding during the dry season when the wildlife flocks to the floodplains and riverbanks.
-Unlike many other areas, night drives are allowed here, giving photographers a chance to spot elusive nocturnal species.
-Take a mokoro safari if you get the chance – it’ll give you a unique perspective on the region as you explore the waterways.
+Photographic safaris here are especially rewarding during the dry season, when wildlife flocks to the floodplains and riverbanks.
+Take a mokoro safari if you get the chance – it’ll give you a unique perspective of the region as you explore the waterways.

 Wildlife: The Big Five, hippos, crocodiles, and over 400 recorded species of birds.